 The Service User Research Enterprise (SURE) is a unique academic research group comprised predominantly of researchers with direct experience of neurodiversity, trauma violence and abuse, mental distress, and/or (ref)using mental health services.
 We conduct research from the perspectives of first-person experiences, developing novel and robust methods and ethical approaches to do so.
-We teach and support new generations of survivor researchers who are themselves shaping what survivor research is (See Work and learn with us Tab below).
-We also work with a range of groups and organisations to develop survivor-led research activities in the community, academia and the NHS (See Work and learn with us Tab below).
+We teach and support new generations of survivor researchers who are themselves shaping what survivor research is (See Work or learn with us Tab below).
+We also work with a range of groups and organisations to develop survivor-led research activities in the community, academia and the NHS (See Work or learn with us Tab below).
 We also support the LEAK - the Lived Experience at King's network - a networking, support and discussion space for people who use their lived experience in their work or studies at King's.

 The current Director of SURE is Dr Angela Sweeney, a trauma survivor researcher and Senior Lecturer in User Led Research.

 Over the coming year, SURE researchers will be exploring the unique values and vision underpinning our work, including our focus on collective action; consulting, and building relationships with other groups and organisations; and re-imagining and communicating our overall purpose and mission.

 In SURE, we collaborate and engage with a wide range of (often survivor-controlled) groups, research centres and organisations.
 Information and contact details for some of our partner organisations can be found below.